-13 Tips For Making The Best-Ever Homemade Soup
+13 Tips For Making The Best-Ever Homemade Soup - Chatelaine

-Making soup is almost as comforting as eating it — and having a pot of it simmering on the stove is one of the most-comforting parts of cooking during fall and winter.
+Making soup is almost as comforting as eating it — and having a pot of it simmering on the stove is one of the most comforting parts of cold-weather cooking.
 Here are thirteen simple tips to help make your (already delicious) homemade soup even better.

 Soups are easy to make in large batches, and are one of the most freezer-friendly dishes around.
-So, double up on ingredients, grab a larger pot and make two meals instead of one.
+So double up on ingredients, grab a larger pot and make two meals instead of one.
 (See tips on freezing below.)

 To make a good soup, you have to build flavours as you go.
-Vegetables like onion, garlic, celery and carrots — referred to as ‘aromatics’ — are part of most soup recipes for this very reason, sautéed in oil or butter as a first step of flavour-making.
-Be sure they’re cooked long enough to be softened (and release their flavour) before moving on to the next step.
+Vegetables like onion, garlic, celery and carrots — referred to as "aromatics" — are part of most soup recipes for this very reason, sautéed in oil or butter as a first step of flavour-making.
+Be sure they're cooked long enough to be softened and release their flavour before moving on to the next step.

 A tiny pea will cook much faster than a cube of carrot.
 Stagger the addition of vegetables so that they're all finished cooking as close together as possible.